What are Essential Oils?

 Do Essential Oils work?

-I have used oils for six years.
+I have used essential oils since 2012.
 Lavender smelled nice in my bath, but never had any significant effect on my body.
 I used to buy my Lavender cheap online, at farmers markets, or at bulk food stores.
 FDA has requirement that in order to label a bottle of essential oil “pure” or “therapeutic” grade, the contents of that bottle must contain at least 5 percent of essential oil!

 All oils in the world fall into one of 4 categories: Grade A, B, C or D.